 You have to stay up-to-date on all the latest tech trends, market research, and industry news that relates to your business.
 You can’t be expected to do it all alone or remember everything you’ve read so invest in a good bookmarking system for this purpose.
 Shortlist items to read and learn from, and schedule time daily to go through these bookmarks.

 Your time is valuable and having to handle administrative tasks can be taxing.
-Outsourcing low-level tasks such as customer support, bookkeeping, and research allow you to stay on top of your business without getting tied down.
+Outsourcing low-level tasks such as customer support from a BPO in the Philippines, bookkeeping, and research allow you to stay on top of your business without getting tied down.
 You can also hire experts for higher-level duties such as financial planning, marketing strategies, and strategic operations.
 For digital marketing, check out https://www.altagency.co.uk/services/digital-marketing/seo/.